 160 | 72.7 | 7.3 | 36.4 | 0.5 |

-It would appear that including cinnamon in your diet in safe amounts might be beneficial to your health because of its antibacterial, antifungal, and blood and lipid-lowering properties.
+It would appear that including cinnamon in your diet in safe amounts might be beneficial to your health.
+These benefits of cinnamon include antibacterial, antifungal, and blood and lipid-lowering properties.
 In addition, cinnamon’s sweet taste may allow you to decrease the amount of added sugar in foods you enjoy.

-Frontier’s C.verum is true cinnamon that is available in the U.S. Although true cinnamon doesn’t appear to lower blood glucose or blood lipid levels it does contain antibacterial and antifungal properties.
+Frontier’s C.verum is true cinnamon that is available in the U.S. Although true cinnamon doesn’t appear to lower blood glucose or blood lipid levels it does contain antibacterial and antifungal properties that provide health benefits.
 It also offers a sweet taste.
 True cinnamon does not contain coumarin.
 If a person has elevated liver enzymes, given coumarin’s effect on the liver, true cinnamon would be the best option.

 McCormick’s C.cassia is a good cinnamon option to have for all healthy people weighing more than 20lbs.
 Not sure what kind of cinnamon you have at home?
 Many brands will have the details listed on their website, or you can also contact the manufacturers directly to request this information.

 The bottom line is to include a variety of fresh and dried spices and herbs to flavor your diet and help cut down on sodium or added sugar.
-Plus they are loaded with antioxidants and phytochemicals that are beneficial to your health.
+There are so many benefits of cinnamon from their antioxidants and phytochemicals.
+Don’t miss out!